sunnyrc/numscala/README.md

   - Utilities - Contains one file which consists of functions like Accuracy, Log Loss and Splitting the Training and Testing set.

 - Java
+  - Scala Intepreter - Contains service to convert Seq<Object> and Object from invoking Scala functions to Java's List<Double> and Double
+  - MenuUI - Handles selection of model to train
+  - NonGraphableUI - Handles GUI for Linear Regression, this model can't produce a graph
+  - NonLinearModelUI - Handles GUI for Logistic Regression, Perceptron and Neural Network
+  - View mode - Allows for more ease in observing a graph
+  - Hover Mode - Allows to navigate the graph at the cost of it looking funky (The number of data points is reduced by a factor of 2 to counteract this problem)